 Known limitations of Selenium IDE

-- Selenium IDE is deprecated and no longer works as of February 28, 2023.
+- Selenium IDE is deprecated and will no longer work after February 28th, 2023.

 - Windows recorder (V1) is deprecated and no longer works.

 This article describes the known limitations of Selenium IDE.